telekom-security/tpotce/README.md

 # System Placement
 It is recommended to get yourself familiar with how T-Pot and the honeypots work before you start exposing towards the internet.
 For a quickstart run a T-Pot installation in a virtual machine.
 <br><br>
 Once you are familiar with how things work you should choose a network you suspect intruders in or from (i.e. the internet).
 Otherwise T-Pot will most likely not capture any attacks (unless you want to prove a point)!
 For starters it is recommended to put T-Pot in an unfiltered zone, where all TCP and UDP traffic is forwarded to T-Pot's network interface.
 To avoid probing for T-Pot's management ports you can put T-Pot behind a firewall and forward all TCP / UDP traffic in the port range of 1-64000 to T-Pot while allowing access to ports > 64000 only from trusted IPs and / or only expose the [ports](#required-ports) relevant to your use-case.
-If you wish to catch malware traffic on unknown ports you should not limit the ports you forward since glutton and honeytrap dynamically bind any TCP port that is not covered by other honeypot daemons and thus give you a better representation of what risks your setup is exposed to.
+If you wish to catch malware traffic on unknown ports you should not limit the ports you forward since glutton and honeytrap dynamically bind any TCP port that is not covered by other honeypot daemons and thus give you a better representation of the risks your setup is exposed to.
 <br><br>

 # Installation